You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 There will be on-campus practical group workshops and individual bookable art studio working.
 The first year of the course will operate differently to the second and third, with compulsory individual art studio working for first years, and second and third years using a bookable studio system.

-Second and third years will have bookable studio spaces, there are enough spaces for you to work for around two days each week on campus.
-We would like you to make the most of the campus opening times meaning that you could work from 7.00 to 21.00 on your studio days.
+Second and third years will have bookable studio spaces and there are enough spaces for you to work for around two days each week on campus.

 There will be a simple booking system for studio use and for sign-ups to practical workshops and tutorials.